 The tax authority may copy the information to a data storage medium in order to be able to go through the archive at a later date.

 Note that the tax office may request to copy information stored at your mobile phone or PC.
 If you decline to cooperate, they may obtain a court order.

 The tax office is obliged to give notice before a local control is conducted, provided this does not jeopardize the purpose of the control.

-The statutory limitations is 10 years.
+The statutory limitations for correcting the tax assessment is up to 10 years.